15 Non-Culinary Uses of Coconut Oil

 3. Sunscreen

 Bacteria known as Streptococcus mutans thrive inside your mouth and cause tooth decay, dental plague, and gum disease.
-Coconut oil can be used as a powerful weapon against bacteria, including this on.
+Coconut oil can be used as a powerful weapon against bacteria, including this one.
+This is due to its high content of lauric acid, a specific fatty acid that has strong antibacterial properties.
 It was found in one study that a process known as oil pulling can be as effective as rinsing your mouth with an antiseptic mouthwash for reducing these bacteria.

 For this purpose, you need to swish coconut oil around your teeth and gums and then leave it there for 10 minutes.
 Then rinse it with water and a mild mouthwash.
 According to another study, regular oil pulling with coconut oil can also reduce inflammation and plaque in teenagers with gingivitis.